 - Pre-submission request form - PRIME (select 'Human medicinal products', then ‘Eligibility’ and ‘PRIME’);

-- Applicant's justification template to provide evidence supporting the request.
+- Applicant's justification template to provide evidence supporting the request (this should be submitted in MS Word format).

 When preparing their request, applicants should refer to: